microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_nexus.html.markdown

 ## Import

-Service Connection Nexus can be imported using the `resource id`, e.g.
+Service Connection Nexus can be imported using the `projectId/id` or or `projectName/id`, e.g.

 ```shell
 terraform import azuredevops_serviceendpoint_nexus.example 00000000-0000-0000-0000-000000000000